Your go-to for Super Easy Recipes

 Being a Woman, Specifically a Mom, in Business

 Not going to sugar coat it.
 It's hard.
-I personally feel that I'm wired to want to nurture my family in the traditional sense by being present to kiss boo-boos, help with school projects, make meals, organize a full calendar of activities, shop for necessities — basically the majority of the day-to-day household management.
+I personally feel that I'm wired to want to nurture my family in the traditional sense by being present to kiss boo-boos, help with school projects, make meals, organize a full calendar of activities, shop for necessities, cook, clean — basically the majority of the day-to-day household management.

 I'm also fully capable of maintaining a career and some semblance of a social life.
 But, it can all feel like so much at times and some days I feel like the weight of the world is on my shoulders.

 Other days though, I feel like a freaking super hero!
-Ultimately it's all about establishing priorities, living out you commitment to those priorities and being okay with letting go of the things at the bottom of your list.
+Ultimately, it's all about establishing priorities, living out your commitment to those priorities and being okay with letting go of the things at the bottom of your list.

 How I "do it all"

 I don't, actually.
-I turn down a lot of opportunities based on my priorities.
-If you want to be a good mom, raise a strong family and also have a career, you have to be selective about what you do and the people who you surround yourself with.
+I turn down a lot of social invitations, side jobs, and my hair is usually a mess.
+I try to fill in my schedule based on my priorities.
+I've learned if want to be a good mom, raise a strong family and also have a career, you have to be selective about what you do and the people who you surround yourself with.
 It's a lot of game-time decision making that gets easier the more you say no. (but yep, it's a juggle)

 For me, it takes faith to take the path less traveled.